Tinformant/Leet/Tree/README.md

 ## Binary Tree
-* A binary tree has at most two kids.
+* Only constraint is that a binary tree has at most two kids.

 ## Binary Search Tree
 * Left child less than parent
 * Right child greater than parent
+* No duplicate node
 * The left and right subtree each must also be a BST.

 ```java